3 Patients known or suspected to have COVID-19

 do not suddenly stop prednisolone

-only give corticosteroid injections if the patient has significant disease activity and there are no alternatives, and refer to NHS England's clinical guide on the management of patients with musculoskeletal and rheumatic conditions on corticosteroids.
+only give corticosteroid injections if the patient has significant disease activity and there are no alternatives, and refer to the British Society for Rheumatology's clinical guide on the management of patients with musculoskeletal and rheumatic conditions on corticosteroids